Hasaki-dev-work/Netbox-autodiscovery/README.md

 # Netbox-autodiscovery
-Script for Autodiscovery network for Netbox
+Script for Autodiscovery network + DNS for Netbox Python 3.11.2
-Python 3.11.2